Rakesh9998/Search-Engine/Dhundo/README.md

 # Dhundo

-It is a simple search engine in php designed by [Shivam srivastava](https://er1shivam.github.io).
+It is a simple search engine in php designed by [Rakesh Kumar Tiwary](https://github.com/Rakesh9998).

 This is basically my first project in PHP :smile: